What’s Going on in the North Woods

-Some of the most predictable things associated with the canoe season up here in the Boundary Waters are the weather…”it will eventually warm up”, the smallmouth bass…”they’ll eventually seek out the shallows to spawn” and the bugs…” at some time in some spot, they will become very noticeable”.
+Some of the most predictable things associated with the canoe season up here in the Boundary Waters are the weather…” it will eventually warm-up”, the smallmouth bass…” they’ll eventually seek out the shallows to spawn” and the bugs…” at some time in some spots, they will become very noticeable”.

-So, after a very long, cool, wet spring, we finally have some summer like weather with temperatures reaching the 80° mark.
+So, after a very long, cool, wet spring, we finally have some summer-like weather with temperatures reaching the 80° mark.
 The bugs, having waited for warm weather too, have not disappointed.
-And the smallmouth bass have reached some degree of the spawning ritual.
+And the smallmouth bass has reached some degree of the spawning ritual.
 In the shallow, darker lakes, the spawning process is about done.
 On some of the deep, clear lakes, the spawning has just started.
 On most of the other lakes, it’s somewhere in between.

 The walleyes have been a little on the scattered side, with some folks having some success with live bait (where permitted) soft plastics on jigs and occasionally on crankbaits (like shad Raps) trolled in 6-12’ of water.

-Northern pike have generally been the most consistent, with fish being caught in shallow bays…especially where the new, emergent weeds are found.
+Northern pike has generally been the most consistent, with fish being caught in shallow bays…especially where the new, emergent weeds are found.
 They’re apt to hit anything big and flashy.